-Your old friends, Montgomery and the 8th Army, have commenced a major attack and there is no choice now but to hold the line.
+Your old friends, Montgomery and the Eighth Army, have commenced a major attack, and there is now little choice but to hold the line.
 Berlin insists.
-OKH is aware of your concern that the line can be outflanked but we have every confidence that the Matmata Hills and deserts to the west are impassable to mechanized forces.
+OKH is aware of your concern that the line can be outflanked, but we have every confidence that the Matmata Hills and deserts to the west are impassable to mechanized forces.
 Let Montgomery exhaust himself on the defenses of the Mareth Line.
 The longer we keep him at bay, the longer we hold Tunisia.

-You really must consider returning to Germany, Generalfeldmarschall.
-Your health is precarious and I think the Tunisian lowlands are not improving it!
+Are you certain you are well enough, Herr Generalfeldmarschall?
+You really must consider returning to Germany.
+Your health is precarious, and, forgive me, but I think the Tunisian lowlands are not improving it!